Web-Feet/coasterdocs/blocks.md

 ###Link blocks

-Link blocks are primarily used to store URLs, this is useful for managing social media links and "read more" buttons.
+Link blocks are primarily used for URLs, this is useful for managing social media links and "read more" buttons.

 ##Gallery

-The gallery block is great for showing off work to your audience.
+The gallery block is great for showing off your work to visitors.
+This block is slightly more

 ##Images